Flip

 Again, we see our goal box on the right, and the reference box on the left.
 Let's

-figure out the relations between the new box fields a
+figure out the relations between the new box fields a, b and c and the

 Implement